The city of LaGrange is located in Troup County, southwest of Atlanta, and just a short distance from the state border with Alabama.

 These exhibitions span the full spectrum of LaGrange’s past, beginning with the settlement of the area by European-Americans after the removal of the Creek Indians, and extending as far as the modern developments of the streets that lie around it.

-The museum also contains a bale of Troup County cotton from the 1870s, recognised as the oldest anywhere in the United States.
+The museum also contains a bale of Troup County cotton from the 1870s, recognized as the oldest anywhere in the United States.

 2. LaGrange Art Museum